Robert-Tortorelli/DirectX/README.md

   I moves the camera +z
   K moves the camera -z.

-The program uses the Windows API (Win32 API) for general Windows program housekeeping, as well as a resource.rc resource file to create a title bar menu.
+The program uses the Windows API (Win32 API).
 DirectX 11 is used to render 3D objects and 2D text.
 DirectXTK is used to texture 3D objects.